-This year the Annual Meeting's focus is on numbers and the details related to how and why librarians use them, track them, and display and portray them.
-We have put together a program full of practical sessions with instruction and information you can put to use back in your library.
+This year the Annual Meeting's focus was planned to be on numbers and the details related to how and why librarians use them, track them, and display and portray them.
+We had put together a program full of practical sessions with instruction and information you can put to use back in your library.

 Stephanie Friree Ford

 Tyler is an informationist at the University of Michigan Taubman Health Sciences Library and co-leads the Taubman Research Impact Core.
 He is also active with the library's data visualization working group, and is a liaison to the School of Dentistry and Department of Emergency Medicine.
 Prior to joining Taubman, he was an Associate Fellow at the National Library of Medicine and worked at the Frontier Nursing University and University of Arkansas libraries.
 He received a Bachelor of Arts from the University of Arkansas and a Master of Science in Library Science from the University of Kentucky.

 Judy Smith, MSLIS (Co-creator of program.
 Unable to attend.)